0xKheops/webmail4dev/README.md

 * make sure [nodejs](https://nodejs.org/en/) is installed
 * download clone the repository locally
-* run the following commands :
+* from the repository's directory, run the following commands :

 ```bash
 cd client